 Who can attend the Masterclass?

-Anyone who has attended either Andy’s Metaphors of Movement training levels I & II from 2015 or later, (with us a 4-day Metaphors of Movement Training), OR who has attended the 2-Day Metaphors of Movement Training with Mark Andreas.* (The next 2-day Metaphors training with Mark is Jan 26-27, 2019.)
+Anyone who has attended Andy’s Metaphors of Movement training levels I & II from 2013 or later, (with us a 4-day Metaphors of Movement Training), OR anyone who has worked through all of Andy’s online Metaphors of Movement level I program OR anyone who has attended the 2-Day Metaphors of Movement Training with Mark Andreas.* (The next 2-day Metaphors training with Mark is Jan 26-27, 2019.)

 *Not sure if you have the background needed?
 Contact us if you have any questions.
 There are several ways to make sure you have the material you’ll need to fully benefit from the Advanced Training with Andy.